PROFESSIONS, VOCATIONS, AND BUSINESSES

 (d) Evaluation of the prescription drug order for proper utilization:

-(40) "Record" means all papers, letters, memoranda, notes, prescriptions, drug orders, invoices, statements, patient medication charts or files, computerized records or other written indicia, documents or objects which are used in any way in connection with the purchase, sale or handling of any drug or device.
+(38) "Record" means all papers, letters, memoranda, notes, prescriptions, drug orders, invoices, statements, patient medication charts or files, computerized records or other written indicia, documents or objects that are used in any way in connection with the purchase, sale or handling of any drug or device.

 (a) Manufacturing, processing, transporting, handling, packaging or any other production, preparation or repackaging;